How to Interview a Real Estate Agent in 3 Steps

 Poor communication skills

-Beware of realtors with lackluster communication skills.
+Beware of real estate agents with lackluster communication skills.

 Why?